withoutfanfare/waypoint/README.md

 ## Limitations

 - Because the extension uses text strings to create it's markers, it doesn't handle duplicate lines very well.
 I'm working on improving this.
-- Only works in Nova Project Workspaces.
-Will improve this soon so that ad-hoc folders will work as well.

 ## Future Improvements